domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 I would prefer not to.
 (I'd prefer not to.) --Bartleby, the Scrivener

-When there's smoke, there's fire. --Origin Unknown (dates back to 43 BCE)
+If there's smoke, then there's fire. --Origin Unknown (dates back to 43 BCE)

 If you don't like smoke, don't play with fire. --Origin Unknown